CodeMiko Done Cheap - DIY real-time performance capture

 One idea I am exploring is attaching a Vive tracker to the waist of the suit, and using the Vive outside-in tracking system for global positioning of the root bone of the character model.

-With only one pre-rendered background video, we are stuck with a front-view of the character.
-We could render views of the environment from multiple angles, and adjust the viewport angle of the character model to match.
+With only one pre-rendered background video, I am stuck with a front-view of the character.
+I could render views of the environment from multiple angles, and adjust the viewport angle of the character model to match.

-Once we introduce a controllable camera, we need a way for the performer to be able to control it in real-time.
-This could be achieved with a wireless numpad in the had of the performer, firing off hotkeys in OBS.
+Once I introduce a controllable camera, I need a way for the performer to be able to control it in real-time.
+This could be achieved with a wireless numpad in the hand of the performer, firing off hotkeys in OBS.
 This would also allow the performer to trigger effects and other interactivities.

-We could use our armature to control multiple characters within Blender, or could make duplicates of our existing characters in OBS, treating the duplicates differently than the main character.
+I could use the character armature to control multiple characters within Blender, or could make duplicates of the existing characters in OBS, treating the duplicates differently than the main character.

 These clips incorporate the improvements mentioned above, as well as others described in detail in the follow-up to this post.

-To show the flexibility of our approach: by swapping out the background video, changing the camera framing, and swapping out the character model we can achieve an entirely different type of scene:
+To show the flexibility of my approach: by swapping out the background video, changing the camera framing, and swapping out the character model I can achieve an entirely different type of scene: